 What Is the Role of a Title Company?

-Title companies provide value for both buyers and sellers.
-For buyers, they verify ownership, provide reassurance that the title is secure, and often manage escrow funds until the sale is complete.
-For sellers, they confirm that ownership can legally be transferred, assist with any title-related problems, and help make the closing process straightforward.
+Title companies benefit buyers and sellers.
+They check ownership, reassure buyers about the title, and manage escrow funds until the sale is complete.
+They ensure ownership can be legally transferred, help with title issues, and simplify closing for sellers.

 Key Services That Title Companies Offer